jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 (3) If, more than 2 months after the termination of a tenancy, the landlord seeks payment of a bond held in respect of that tenancy but does not have the agreement of the tenant, the landlord may apply to the Tribunal for an order determining to whom the bond, or any part of it, is to be paid.
 (4) If the chief executive is satisfied that a tenancy has terminated and no application for payment of a bond, or part of a bond, has been made within a reasonable time, the chief executive may apply to the Tribunal for an order determining to whom the bond, or any part of it, is to be paid.
 (5) If the Tribunal makes an order concerning the payment of a bond, or part of a bond, the chief executive must make the payment in accordance with the terms of the order.

+### 22BA Application for payment of pet bond if tenant no longer keeping pet
+(1) A tenant may apply for payment of a pet bond in accordance with sections 22 to 22B at any time during a tenancy if the tenant is no longer keeping a pet.
+(2) This section does not limit sections 22 to 22B.

 ### 22C Payments of bond to be made out of Residential Tenancies Trust Account
 The chief executive must make any payments of a bond under section 22, 22A, or 22B out of the Residential Tenancies Trust Account.